Clayoquot Island Preserve

 Clayoquot Island sits like a pearl in the mouth of Vancouver Island’s most famous wilderness area: Clayoquot Sound.
 The island, which is labelled Stubbs Island on nautical charts, is a short boat ride from the popular tourist town of Tofino.
 Situated within the Clayoquot Sound UNESCO Biosphere Reserve, Clayoquot Island is a rich mosaic of forest, beach and ocean habitats.

-The Nature Conservancy of Canada (NCC) added the Clayoquot Island Preserve to its conservation portfolio in 2015.
-The island’s owner, Susan Bloom, donated the wild portion of the island to see it kept as a nature preserve for the long term.
+Clayoquot Island was donated to the Nature Conservancy of Canada (NCC) by its longtime owner, who wanted it kept as a nature preserve for the long term.

-The Clayoquot Island Preserve spans 38 hectares (93 acres) of mixed old-growth and mature second-growth coastal western hemlock forest.
-It also boasts with a substantial stretch of ocean front.
-A boardwalk leads visitors from the centre of the island through the diverse forest to the western shore.
-Here, California wax-myrtle forms dense thickets reaching more than four metres.
-This provincially threatened species is found only in the coastal regions between Ucluelet and Tofino.
+The Clayoquot Island Preserve spans 44 hectares (108 acres) of mixed old-growth and mature second-growth coastal western hemlock forest.
+On the oldest parts of the island, 300-year-old western red cedars tower above the forest floor, their moss laden branches offering ideal nesting habitat for the provincially at risk marbled murrelet.
+The forest also supports dense thickets of California wax-myrtle, a provincially threatened species found only in the coastal regions between Ucluelet and Tofino.